tuur/tuur.github.io/_pages/about.md

 News
 ======
+- [March, 2026] Happy that Maria Dukmak's article - in great collaboration with Constanza Andaour - on extracting medication instructions from Dutch GP EHR texts, was accepted by and will be presented at the Clinical NLP Workshop in May 2026 [(read more...)](https://clinical-nlp.github.io/).

-- [March, 2026] !
-PhD position vacancy open on large Language Models & natural language processing to unlock the potential of healthcare [(read more...)](https://www.werkenbijumcutrecht.nl/vacatures/phd-kandidaat/phd-position-large-language-models-natural-language-processing-to-unlock-the-potential-of-healthcare-2026-6876).
+- [March, 2026] ! **PhD position vacancy open** on large Language Models & natural language processing to unlock the potential of healthcare [(read more...)](https://www.werkenbijumcutrecht.nl/vacatures/phd-kandidaat/phd-position-large-language-models-natural-language-processing-to-unlock-the-potential-of-healthcare-2026-6876).
 - [December, 2025] Preprint out by Isa Spiero on comparison of local large language models for extraction of signs and symptoms data from electronic health records [(read more...)](https://www.medrxiv.org/content/10.64898/2025.12.11.25341954v1.full)

 - [May, 2025] Happy to announce that Lotta Meijerink's article titled 'Plug-and-play use of tree-based methods: Consequences for clinical prediction modelling' was just accepted at the Journal of Clinical Epidemiology!